Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/na/service_areas/README.md

 <h1>Service Area Task</h1>

-<p>Demonstrates how find services areas around a point using the ServiceAreasTask. </p>
+<p>Demonstrates how find services areas around a point using the ServiceAreasTask.
+A service area shows locations that can be reached from a facility based off a certain impedance.
+One kind of impedence could be time.</p>

 <p><img src="ServiceAreasTask.gif"/></p>